Jacob-Beaton-Tea Creek-documentary-Ryan Dickie-2

 While B.C. and Canada interfered with First Nations accessing traditional food sources, First Nations were also excluded from the new system, Beaton says.
 They often got taxed, fined or just simply pushed out of opportunities to prosper in the new economy, all while being confined to reserves.

-When Beaton first bought three acres of land to start his farm off-reserve, he “didn’t realize it was an act of resistance” in the shadow of all that history, he says.
+When Beaton first bought 140 acres of land to start his farm off-reserve, he “didn’t realize it was an act of resistance” in the shadow of all that history, he says.
+Three and a half acres are actively farmed, and 50 acres are covered by a Gitxsan food forest.

 Today, food insecurity is exacerbated by climate change and biodiversity loss.
 It’s daunting to take on an issue as mammoth as food insecurity, and it’s hard for local projects to scale up.
 On top of that, Beaton’s priorities include having the initiative be Indigenous led, culturally safe and inclusive.
 He says Tea Creek needs core or multi-year funding to support its services.
 The program also addresses issues that continue to impact many of their trainees’ communities: food insecurity, addiction and higher rates of suicide, all of which are linked to discrimination.
 Tea Creek provides access to counsellors and therapists for trainees, and served more than 11,000 free meals in 2023.
 Indigenous families can also receive free seeds for their home gardens.